Vektor R4

-The Vektor R4 is a South African 5.56×45mm assault rifle.
+The Vektor R4 is a South African 5.56×45mm assault rifle based on the IMI Galil.

 History

 It entered service as the standard service rifle of the South African Defence Force (SADF) in 1980.

 In South African service, the R4 replaced the R1, a variant of the 7.62×51mm FN FAL.

 It was produced by Lyttelton Engineering Works (LIW, "Lyttelton Ingenieurswerke"), now Denel Land Systems.

 Design details

 The weapon is a licensed variant of the IMI Galil assault rifle with several modifications; both the stock and magazine are now made of a high-strength polymer and the stock was lengthened, adapting the weapon for the average South African soldier.

 Other detailed differences include the R4's lack of a carry handle and a number of modifications made to its internal operating mechanism.

 Operating mechanism

 The R4 is a selective fire, gas-operated weapon that fires from a closed bolt.

 As with the IMI Galil, the operating system is derived from that of the AK-47.

 It uses ignited powder gases channelled through a vent in the barrel to drive a long stroke piston located above the barrel in a gas cylinder to provide power to the operating system.

 The weapon features a self-regulating gas system and a rotary bolt breech locking mechanism (equipped with two locking lugs), which is rotated by a helical camming groove machined into the bolt carrier that engages a control pin on the bolt.

 Extraction is carried out by means of a spring-loaded extractor contained in the bolt and a protrusion on the left guide rail inside the receiver acts as the fixed ejector.

 Internally, the R4 differs from the Galil in the addition of a new gas tube lock to prevent the tube from shaking loose during sustained fire, and the introduction of much wider sear.

 It also has a unique bolt and firing pin, both of which were redesigned to resolve an issue where the firing pin would set off a chambered cartridge with the bolt closed.

 The new firing pin is secured by a polyurethane piece inside the bolt except when positively driven forward.

 The R4's parts can be interchanged with the Galil ARM with Valmet rifle magazine made for 5.56 NATO caliber being usable for the R4.